Autism Spectrum Disorders (ASD)

 ASD specialists provide consultation and support to students who qualify under the ASD category and serve on their educational teams.
 A professional manual and other helpful resources are available at no cost on the Regional/State Support and ASD Publications pages.

-A number of regional and statewide networks are in place to assist and support professionals in the field, including the statewide ASD Network.
+A number of regional and statewide Communities of Practice are in place to assist and support professionals in the field, including the statewide ASD Community of Practice.
 A statewide Mentorship Program has also been developed to support ASD specialist who are new to the field.
 For these and other regional and state resources, click on the Resource link at the top of the page.

 * Based on prevalence statistics from the National Institutes of Health (2004) and the Center for Disease Control and Prevention (2001).